First-order general constitutive equations for relativistic fluids using the projection method in the Chapman-Enskog expansion of the Boltzmann equation: Introduction

-The particular choice mentioned above, which we refer to as the trace-fixed particle (TFP) frame, is justified by the freedom of choosing the variables describing non-equilibrium states which fixes a thermodynamic frame.
-This choice is clearly not unique.
-Moreover, in recent proposals Bemfica, Kovtun and collaborators (see for example~\cite{pKovtun19,Bemfica2022}) have established general first-order theories for relativistic dissipative fluids and shown that for some choices of frames the transport equations constitute a well-posed Cauchy problem with causal propagation and stable global equilibria.
-In those works the analysis is carried out in arbitrary frames and conditions for the parameters involved for the theory to have the desirable properties are established.
-Also, in Refs.~\cite{PhysRevD.104.096016,rHpK22,Rocha2022,RDNR2024} the microscopic foundations of these theories are addressed, including the CE method.
+The particular choice described above, which we refer to as the trace-fixed particle (TFP) frame, is justified by the freedom of choosing the variables describing non-equilibrium states.
+Moreover, in recent proposals Bemfica, Disconzi, Noronha, Kovtun, and collaborators (see for example~\cite{pKovtun19,Bemfica2022}) have established general first-order theories for relativistic dissipative fluids (known as BDNK theories) and shown that for some other choices of frames the transport equations constitute a well-posed Cauchy problem with causal propagation and stable global equilibria.
+In those works the analysis is carried out in arbitrary frames, and conditions on the parameters involved for the theory to have the desirable properties are established.
+Also, in Refs.~\cite{PhysRevD.104.096016,rHpK22,Rocha2022,RDNR2024} the microscopic foundations of these theories are addressed based on different approaches, including the method of moments, Hilbert's method and the CE approximation.
 However, it is important to point out that the analysis carried out in Ref.~\cite{Rocha2022} for the CE method involves a procedure which eliminates the time derivatives from the first-order solution.
 Also a modified CE method is proposed in Refs.~\cite{Rocha2022,RDNR2024}, which differs from the approach presented in Refs.~\cite{JNET24,Hydrolimit} and studied in the present work.

+The choice of frame in the phenomenological context is imposed by selecting \textit{matching conditions} which are introduced in the general constitutive equations.
+In this work we discuss how this corresponds, in the microscopic framework, to choosing the compatibility conditions which are required for the uniqueness of the CE solution to the relativistic Boltzmann equation.
+Moreover, we show how the constitutive equations in other frames can be obtained from the particular solution in the TFP frame by changing the compatibility conditions.